RyanRLong/requestToFile/README.md

 requestToFile will then keep or discard fields based on the configuration file (see below).  *It is important to keep in mind that `[KEEP_FIELDS]` and `[DISCARD_FIELDS]` are mutually exclusive, and having entries in both will throw an error*.

-Lastly, request to file will take the remaining information and write it to a csv file.
+Lastly, requestToFile will take the remaining information and write it to a csv file.

 requestToFile supports Python 2.6 or greater and Python 3.2 or greater.